 Painters are at our house this weekend, doing the trim outside and a few rooms inside.
-My wife is doing most of the direction, but I’ve asked the head guy (and owner of the company) to pay attention to a few details for me.
+My girlfriend is doing most of the direction, but I’ve asked the head guy (and owner of the company) to pay attention to a few details for me.
 I don’t get into interior design much, choosing between mauve and taupe, but I do have some input as far as the whole project goes.

 I want them to make sure they clean up the “misses” on the outside, where some black trim paint has accidentally hit the white house paint.
 I need them to un-stick some of the windows and put all the screens back, as well.